warner-consulting-josh/Collet-Autofeed/Notes.md

 **Electronics**

 Need to design PCBA - Use [KiCAD](https://www.kicad.org/)
+- Submodule errors:
+  - If encountering this error message: `The following untracked working tree files would be overwritten by merge:`
+    - Go to the offending file in the submodule directory **inside** the main project direcotry and delete it
+    - **Never** add files to the submodule directory inside the main project directory, **always** add them to the submodule folder outside the project directory
+    - Specifically for this project:
+      - **Never** add here: `C:\Users\Josh\Dropbox\JOSHUA\Warner Consulting\Collet Autofeed\Github\Collet-Autofeed\KiCAD\Warner-Consulting-Libraries`
+      - **Always** add here: `C:\Users\Josh\Dropbox\JOSHUA\Warner Consulting\Collet Autofeed\Warner-Consulting-Libraries`
+    - After adding files to the correct folder, to get them to mirror to the project folder:
+      - Open gitbash in the project directory
+      - `git submodule update --remote --merge`
 - Relay outputs
   - Look at this [suggestion](https://electronics.stackexchange.com/questions/449872/relay-control-by-using-microcontroller) using optocouplers
     - Andrew suggested that I don't need the external BJT since the chosen optocoupler has an internal one sufficient to drive the relay directly